s-unger/AudioModem/README.md

 ## Audio Modem
 #### (Transfer encrypted data via standard telephone line or speakers and microphone.)
+* Background:
+    * Currently many states are trying to isolate their citizens from the web by blocking internet traffic.
+    * Due to this, the citizens might need to fall back to telephone lines.
+    * Those telephone lines could be monitored by the states secret service
+    * To allow private communication even when there is no packet transfer anymore, this app uses old modem-style, but encrypted data transfer.
 * Description:
     *   Chat or send/receive various data.
     *   No need for internet wifi or cellular network, just speakers and microphone.